 - Boosting energy and well-being

-I recommend that you give Infuel Omega 3 Fish Oil a try.
-It’s only $12.95 for 60 soft gels, with each gel containing a generous 1,200mg of high-quality fish oil providing 720mg of omega-3s.
+I recommend that you give it a try as each of the gels contains a generous 1,200 mg of high-quality fish oil providing 720 mg of omega-3s.

 I believe it will make a positive and significant difference to the way you tackle your work and home life.
 You’ll have the mental and physical strength to overcome whatever challenges life throws at you.